NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 Urban Soils and Anthropogenic Landscapes

-However, while contamination receives considerable attention, the physical and biological properties of urban soils remain comparatively understudied.
-These properties influence soil structure, water retention, microbial activity, and plant growth, yet they are rarely integrated into planning decisions [17].
-For cities to effectively incorporate soil considerations into urban planning and design—particularly for NbS and urban agriculture—interdisciplinary approaches are required.
-Collaboration among soil scientists, ecologists, engineers, and public health researchers is essential for developing strategies that address contamination while also improving soil function [16].
+Meanwhile, the physical and biological properties of urban soils remain comparatively understudied.
+These properties influence soil structure, water retention, microbial activity, and plant growth, yet they are rarely assessed, or their unique structure integrated into planning decisions [17].
+For cities to effectively incorporate soil considerations into urban planning and design, particularly for NbS and UA, interdisciplinary approaches are required.
+Collaboration among soil scientists, ecologists, engineers, and public health researchers is essential for developing strategies that address contamination while also improving soil function and food production [16].
+Ultimately, improving urban soils is a key step toward building sustainable, healthy, and climate-resilient cities.

 Leveraging the Best Minds and Resources

 NRSP12 is complementary to other NRSPs by providing support services that enable multistate research.
 While other NRSPs focus on specific agricultural production systems or specific components of production systems, NRSP12 focuses on the urban interface, a space that is often underrepresented but critically important for national sustainability.
-Its role is to provide opportunities for multi-state researcher networking, curation of existing information, support of new research initiatives, and mechanisms for communicating findings through shared, new technologies.
+Its role is to provide opportunities for multi-state researcher networking, curation of existing information, support of new research initiatives, and mechanisms for communicating findings through new shared technologies.
 By filling this gap, NRSP12 ensures that urban issues are fully integrated into the national agricultural experiment station and Extension agenda.

 Rationale